wp-plugins/wp-to-twitter/readme.txt

 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
-Tags: twitter, microblogging, cligs, bitly, yourls, redirect, shortener, post, links Requires at least: 2.7
+Tags: twitter, microblogging, cligs, bitly, yourls, redirect, shortener, post, links Requires at least: 2.9.2
-Tested up to: 3.0
+Tested up to: 3.0.1
 Stable tag: trunk

 Posts a Twitter status update when you update your WordPress blog or post to your blogroll, using your chosen URL shortening service.

 == Description ==

+**This is a beta version.** Upgrade to this version if you wish to help me test OAuth support.
+The current and all past versions of the plugin will cease to work on August 31st, 2010.

 The WP-to-Twitter plugin posts a Twitter status update from your WordPress blog using either the Cli.gs or Bit.ly URL shortening services to provide a link back to your post from Twitter.